Hombre2014/ToDoList/README.md

 This is a solo project, but I want to thanks my partners at ![](https://img.shields.io/badge/Microverse-blueviolet) for making it better.

+- Special thanks to [Bohdan Shcherbak](https://github.com/akucintavalent) for offering his help and collaboration during third phase of the project.
-- Thanks to my learning and coding partners for their inputs and code reviews: [SadiQ Habil](https://github.com/kingqabil), [Anuar Shaidenov](https://github.com/anuarshaidenov), [Mong'are](https://github.com/Mosams) and [abdessalem1998](https://github.com/abdessalem1998).
+- Thanks to my learning and coding partners for their inputs and code reviews: [SadiQ Habil](https://github.com/kingqabil), especially [Anuar Shaidenov](https://github.com/anuarshaidenov) for his support and dedication, [Mong'are](https://github.com/Mosams) and [abdessalem1998](https://github.com/abdessalem1998).
 - Thanks [Anselem Odimegwu](https://github.com/AnselemOdims) for helping me troubleshooting some issues.

-- Special thanks to [Bohdan Shcherbak](https://github.com/akucintavalent) for offering his help and colaboration during third phase of the project.

 ## 📝 License